-Cancer Measurement Technology and Data Science
+Cancer Technology and Data Science

-The Cancer Measurement Technology and Data Science (CMD) program inspires fundamental advances in measurement technologies and data science, harnessing them to accelerate cancer research and provide clinical information faster, earlier, and when needed.
-The CMD program’s activities involve fundamental investigations into measurement and data sciences, engineering of novel technologies (i.e., imaging and molecular measurement devices) and data tools (i.e., big data, simulation, and interventional tools), the advancement of integrated systems for point of care deployment, and development of protocols, policies, and simulation tools.
+The Cancer Technology and Data Science (CTD) program inspires fundamental advances in measurement technologies and data science, harnessing them to accelerate cancer research and provide clinical information faster, earlier, and when needed.
+The CTD program’s activities involve fundamental investigations into measurement and data sciences, engineering of novel technologies (i.e., imaging and molecular measurement devices) and data tools (i.e., big data, simulation, and interventional tools), the advancement of integrated systems for point of care deployment, and development of protocols, policies, and simulation tools.
 The program also emphasizes the introduction of concepts from other diseases to benefit cancer-related research and applications, as well as translation of cancer-inspired technologies to other diseases and applications.

-Imaging
+Cancer Imaging

 Bringing imaging diagnostics, especially rapid and molecularly-inspired, to the patient.